Jason Kenney vows to protect Alberta's vulnerable COVID industry - The Beaverton

 Jason Kenney vows to protect Alberta’s vulnerable COVID industry

-“If we allow the government to go through with their anti-Alberta COVID protection strategies, we will see 50, maybe even 51 jobs being lost,” Kenney told reporters.
+“If we allow the Trudeau government to go through with their anti-Alberta COVID protection strategies, we will see 50, maybe even 51 jobs being lost,” Kenney told reporters.
 “But I can promise you that I won’t forget about the hundreds of Newfoundlanders coming to the province to set up plastic screens in restaurants in hopes of sending COVID back home to their families.”

 Carol Tutley, who runs a small Etsy shop selling homemade masks, says she’s proud of her premier for his support of COVID-dependant businesses.
-“The federal government always forgets about the little guys the busses, selling hand sanitizer, or designing backgrounds for Zoom meetings.
-But thanks to Kenney giving his support to COVID, I might be in business long enough to pass this store down to my kids someday.”
+“The federal government always forgets about the little guys cleaning the busses, selling hand sanitizer, or designing backgrounds for Zoom meetings.
+But thanks to Kenney giving his support to COVID, I might be in business long enough to pass this store down to my someday.”

 Currently, the province of Alberta is a national leader in COVID production and distribution with many saying the COVID industry might grow exponentially before it collapses.
 Along with and coal, it makes up what Kenney refers to as the “slowly killing ourselves trifecta.”

-At press time, Kenney was wondering why Saskatchewan Premier Scott Moe wasn’t returning his calls about forming an anti-COVID mandate coalition.
+At press time, Kenney was wondering why Premier Scott Moe wasn’t returning his calls about forming an anti-COVID mandate coalition.